Rohithzr/rethinkdb-websocket-server/README.md

 # rethinkdb-ws-server
 This is a fork from [mikemintz/rethinkdb-websocket-server](https://github.com/mikemintz/rethinkdb-websocket-server)

 In the original repo there is no option to manipulate data/query in the backend.
-So I added an option to use session data in query.
+So I added an option to use session data in the query.
 This data DOES NOT need to be sent from the frontend client.

 For the code to work you must create a session.